Michael Calce

-Michael Calce (born 1984, also known as MafiaBoy) is a security expert and former computer hacker from Île Bizard, Quebec, who launched a series of highly publicized denial-of-service attacks in February 2000 against large commercial websites, including Yahoo!, Fifa.com, Amazon.com, Dell, Inc., E*TRADE, eBay, and CNN.
+Michael Demon Calce (born 1984, also known as Mafiaboy) is a security expert and former computer hacker from Île Bizard, Quebec, who launched a series of highly publicized denial-of-service attacks in February 2000 against large commercial websites, including Yahoo!, Fifa.com, Amazon.com, Dell, Inc., E*TRADE, eBay, and CNN.
 He also launched a series of failed simultaneous attacks against nine of the thirteen root name servers.

 Early life

-Calce was born in the West Island area of Montreal, Quebec.
+Calce was born in the West Island area of Montreal, Quebec, Canada.
 When he was five, his parents separated and he lived with his mother after she had won a lengthy battle for primary custody.
 Every second weekend he would stay at his father's condo in Montreal proper.
 He felt isolated from his friends back home and troubled by the separation of his parents, so his father purchased him his own computer at the age of six.
 It instantly had a hold on him: "I can remember sitting and listening to it beep, gurgle and churn as it processed commands.
 I remember how the screen lit up in front of my face.
 There was something intoxicating about the idea of dictating everything the computer did, down to the smallest of functions.
 The computer gave me, a six-year-old, a sense of control and command.
 Nothing else in my world operated that way."